-All stated floor areas are gross floor space and the proposed CD-1 By-Law provides for a total floor area for all uses of 134,173.4 sq. m (1,444,230 sq. ft.).
+All stated floor areas are gross floor space and the proposed CD-1 By-Law provides for a total floor area for all uses of 136,439.4 sq. m (1,468,622 sq. ft.).
 The draft CD-1 By-law includes minimum floor area standards for commercial, childcare, rental, and social housing floor space, ensuring that these requirements are included as the site develops.
 The proposed CD-1 By-law also provides a maximum floor area for combined residential uses.

-This rezoning application under the OTC Policy Statement is for an initial form of development and sets maximum gross floor area and building heights, while enabling future flexibility through site-specific design guidelines.
+This rezoning application under the OTC Policy Statement is for an initial form of development and sets maximum gross floor area and building heights, while enabling future flexibility through site-specific design guidelines (see Appendix F).
 Pursuant to the OTC Policy Statement, the total gross floor area is measured across the entire site, including private development parcels, streets, park, and open space.
 This differs from net floor area, which is only for a private development parcel, and is more typically used for rezoning applications.
 As a result, the net floor area on the individual OTC parcels is higher than the site as a whole, ranging from approximately 1.21 to 7.13 FSR.
 The overall density and height have been increased from the OTC Policy Statement to enable the addition of secured rental housing, including moderate income rental units.
+The secured rental housing floor space is the only additional density allowed by the July 2019 Issues Report, and the provision of market and social housing are both unchanged by that report.

-Draft design guidelines for this site are attached to this report in Appendix F. The final form of development will be established through the development permit process in coordination with the design guidelines and the conditions outlined in Appendix B.
+Draft design guidelines for this site are attached to this report in Appendix F. The final form of development will be established through the development permit processes for individual buildings in coordination with the design guidelines and the conditions outlined in Appendix B.